frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 “The tea helps,” he offered.

-Bast folded into his own chair like someone sitting beside a wound.
+Bast rolled his eyes and folded into his own chair like someone sitting beside a wound.

-Chronicler twisted in his seat, quill hovering.
+Chronicler twisted in his seat, quill hovering, hand waiting.

+Kote sneezed.
+He wiped his nose with the back of his hand, slow and tired.

-“I’d thought, with funds in hand, that nothing could stop me.
-That the hard part was behind me.”
-He paused, his voice softening.
+“I thought,” he said, “that with my purse full, nothing could stand in my way.
+That hard times were behind me.”

+He let the silence linger.
+His voice grew softer, more gentle.

 “But answers are never so kind.
 They were close, so close, and I was smug enough to imagine they might come without a cost.”

-He looked toward the windows, then farther, beyond them, beyond the village, beyond himself.
+He looked toward the windows, then farther.
+Beyond them.
+Beyond the village.
+Beyond himself.

 When he spoke again, his tone had shifted, spilling into something deeper, something older.
 “Gather round and listen well,” he said, his words quiet but commanding.
 “For this is no triumphant song, no grand tale.
 This is a story shaped from sorrow.
 A tale of tragedy.”